VictorlBueno/Unique-Encrypt/README.md

 ><a href="https://github.com/VictorlBueno/cryptographer/archive/refs/heads/main.zip" target="_blank">Download the Virtual Test</a></br>
 ><a href="https://github.com/stars/VictorlBueno/lists/back-end" target="_blank">See more Back-end codes</a></br>

-# Encoder and decoder 🔡
+# Encrypt and Decrypt 🔡
-Encoder takes a text or word through input and turns it into code similar to this: <code>♤∴!∷♝☀∷∷✲✸∷∷∷✲✾∷∷∷∷✸✲∷∷∷∷∷,♛</code>
+Encrypt takes a text or word through input and turns it into code similar to this: <code>♤∴!∷♝☀∷∷✲✸∷∷∷✲✾∷∷∷∷✸✲∷∷∷∷∷,♛</code>

-In the same folder contains the decoder that collects the encrypted text and transforms it into the original text.
+In the same folder contains the decrypt that collects the encrypted text and transforms it into the original text.
 Using the example above, it would revert to <code>Hello, World!</code>

 # Languages 👨‍💻
 <ul>